 From Swindon town centre (Fleming Way) there are several bus services that stop at Coate Water roundabout.
 These include numbers 13, 14, 18, and 20.
 The 24 runs from Swindon Old Town to Coate Water.

 The Museum is owned by Swindon Borough Council but run by volunteers.
-A new Richard Jefferies Museum Trust is taking over responsibility in 2014.
+The Richard Jefferies Museum Trust took over the lease in 2014.
 Please telephone 07768 917466 for more information about opening times and events for 2014 or go to their website.

 The old house at Coate started life as a tiny thatched cottage with a dairy built around 1700 along with rambling farm out-buildings.
 The small dairy farm (36 acres) was purchased by Richard Jefferies great grandfather (also named Richard) - a miller and baker in Old Town, Swindon - in 1800.In 1825 Jefferies’ Farm was passed down to John Jefferies, Richard Jefferies’grand-father who was working in London for a printer and publisher named Taylor.
 John reluctantly returned to Swindon with hiswife in order to take over the running of the family milling and bakery business where his succulent specialities would earn him the nickname “Mr Lardy Cake”.
 John’s father, who had no faith in banks, left a hoard of money and some of this might have been used by John Jefferies to build the larger, brick-built extension (the present day museum) on to the side of the old thatched farmhouse.
 In John Jefferies’ day the extension was also thatched.